LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 - 2021/11/24  We released the official code of U-shape Transformer

 - 2021/11/23  We released LSUI dataset, We released a large-scale underwater image (LSUI) dataset, which involves richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
-You can download it from [[here\]](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(lsui).
+You can download it from [[here\]](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(lsui) or [GoogleDrive](https://drive.google.com/file/d/10gD4s12uJxCHcuFdX9Khkv37zzBwNFbL/view?usp=sharing).

   ![avatar](./figs/data.png)